-About two years ago, I got an up-close-and-personal look at the writing process of another person when my husband started writing for publication.
+When my husband started writing for publication, I had the unique opportunity to get an up-close-and-personal look at the writing process of another person.
 One of the things he struggled with was the specific handling of grammar when writing dialogue.
-I’ve seen several other of my writer friends struggle with this, so I thought I’d break
+I’ve seen several other of my writer friends struggle with this, so I thought I’d

 It’s been a while since I posted here, as I’ve spent the last few years having a kid and experiencing some major disruptions in my life, including career changes for both myself and my husband.
 Surprising everyone among our friends and family–most of all himself, I believe–Jeff has launched a successful career as a writer.